tarwn/lessthandot-hugo/blogs/content/posts/2012-12-09-sql-server-tuning.md

 **The Code Tuning Exercise**

 When code comes across from new development, it is the best time to make changes for best practices and efficiency before it is introduced into a production situation.
-Let’s look at the query in listing 1.
+Let's look at the query in listing 1.

 There are a few things we want to key on